 As members’ talents and vulnerabilities emerge, tribal roles evolve: the comic, the nurse, the bodyguard, the matchmaker, the sage.
 Though the roles are different, they balance each other out as members defer to each other’s acknowledged expertise within the tribe.

 Tribes also require rites and rituals.
 Tribal habits create a culture and mythology that can be sustained even as membership in the tribe waxes and wanes.
 “The members of the group may change,” Watters says, “but the story of that group has central elements that remain.
 It gives the group a history.”
-(For more on rites and rituals, see sidebar.)
+(For more on rites and rituals, see “Up With Urban Tribes” below.)

 Finally, every tribe needs an anchor — an individual or core group that convenes the tribe on a regular basis and tends to its overall growth and survival.
 This takes commitment.
 It may mean opening your home on a regular basis, or making the phone calls that get everyone excited about an annual ski retreat.